tauri-apps/plugins-workspace/plugins/opener/README.md

             // Or with a specific app
             opener.open_path("/path/to/file", Some("firefox"))?;

-            // Reveal a path with the system's default explorer opener.reveal_item_in_dir("/path/to/file")?;
+            // Reveal one or more paths with the system's default explorer opener.reveal_items_in_dir(["/path/to/file"])?;

-            // Reveal multiple paths with the system's default explorer opener.reveal_items_in_dir(["/path/to/file"])?;
+            opener.reveal_items_in_dir(["/path/to/file", "/path/to/another/file"])?;
             Ok(())
         })
         .run(tauri::generate_context!())